Saturday, November 9, 2024

 This book was among the new titles in the Book Bunker library at Westmead Children's hospital where I work as a volunteer.
 I previously read a short book by Vashti Hardy - The Griffin Gate.

 Rose wakes from a vivid dream that seems to be about her life in the past.
-A few days ago she woke up to find herself in a house she does not recognise.
+A few days ago she had woken up to find herself in a house she does not recognise.
 She meets Mother but again has no recognition of this person.
 Life is comfortable and she does have the beautiful companionship of her dog whose name is North but there is always this niggling feeling that someone important is missing.
 She needs her memories.
 She needs to remember her past.
 This dream, as with other dreams, has been so vivid and so she gets of out of bed and quietly goes to Mother's room keen to talk to her about the forest scene and house she has seen in her dream.

 If you are book talking this book with your library or class group I would read pages 29-31.
 This is from page 31.